New York Like a Native

 Brooklyn 202 tour

 This tour expands on Brooklyn 101, adding adjacent neighborhods.
-We see row houses, mansions, parks, colleges, and a great sculpture garden.
+We can see row houses, mansions, parks, colleges, and a great sculpture garden.

 Brooklyn tour highlights